zoonalink/IGP-5/literature/Peis-2020-actigraphicDepressedInpatients.md

 ### Future Research:

-- Evidence-based clinical guidelines for the use of actigraphy in depression monitoring are needed to standardize its application in clinical practice.
+- Evidence-based clinical guidelines for the use of actigraphy in depression monitoring are needed to standardise its application in clinical practise.
 - Follow-up studies correlating actigraphy data with relevant clinical outcomes, such as treatment response and suicidal behaviour, are necessary to further understand its utility.
 - Further research is needed to investigate compliance with actigraphs, potentially exploring alternative methods such as mobile phone-based ecological momentary assessment.
 - Exploring additional mathematical methods to understand the relationship between daytime activity, sleep records, and clinical outcomes may provide further insights into depression monitoring and management.